riteshkshik/pasteandcrop/walkthrough.md

 ## Features
 - **Paste to Start**: Just press `Cmd+V` (or `Ctrl+V`) anywhere on the page to load an image.
+- **Click to Paste**: Click the "Click to paste Copied Image" text to paste directly from clipboard (useful for mobile).
 - **Drag & Drop**: Drag an image file onto the upload area.
 - **Upload**: Click the button to select a file manually.
 - **Crop**: Drag the handles to resize the crop box.
 Move the box to position it.